A constant need, an occasional series --

 That makes four (4), Rosenberg ringers whom I have discovered (so far) to be alumni of Seward Park High School -- a regular Cambridge on the Lower East Side.

 Who knows?
 Maybe some of them even had "Mr. Horowitz" for English class (Ethel, biographer Ilene Philipson tells me, did not), or some after-school club.
 To my knowledge, David Horowitz has not mentioned this perfectly fascinating familial proximity to nascent KGB atomic conspiracy.
 Neither, to my knowledge, has pal/Rosenberg ringmaster Radosh.

 Also in 1953, Sen. Joseph McCarthy was conducting what would be his final investigations into Communists and security breaches at Fort Monmouth, an Army signals intelligence installation (Julius Rosenberg worked and spied there in the early 1940s).
-Miracle of miracles, we find here a sixth Seward Park High and Rosenberg-connected alum, Harry Hyman, a witness who was actually questioned by McCarthy himself.
+Miracle of miracles, we find here a fifth Seward Park High and Rosenberg-connected alum, Harry Hyman, a witness who was actually questioned by McCarthy himself.

 Here's a sample of the questioning:

 The Chairman (Sen. McCarthy): Where did you go to high school?